kunigami/kunigami.github.io/blog/_posts/2020-07-11-from-wordpress-to-jekyll.md

 ## Analytics

-I opted to use [Google Analytics](https://analytics.google.com/analytics/web/) funcionality.
-I just embed some script on top of every page template and it automatically gathers data which is helpful to determine the most popular posts.
+I opted to use [Google Analytics](https://analytics.google.com/analytics/web/) functionality.
+I just need to embed some script on top of every page template and it automatically gathers data which is helpful to determine the popularity of the posts.